Kong/kongponents/docs/components/slideout.md

 ## Slots

+### default

-- `default` - used to place content into the slideout panel
+Used to place content into the slideout panel.

 ```html
 <KSlideout :is-visible="isToggled" @close="toggle">